szocske19/lecture-notes-wiki/mdsd/2016/2016_sirius.md

 ### Create inheritance edge

-Similar to the entity->attribute edge
+Similar to the entity->attribute edge.

 ### Create edge between Entities (using Java Code)

 1. Add a _Edge Creation_ (right click on Section -> New Element Creation -> Edge Creation)
-1. Set its edge mapping to _"Relation"_
+1. Set its edge mapping to `Relation`

-  _Note: this is the edge element that we defined previous (Visualizing edges/2nd step)_
+  _Note_: this is the edge element that we defined previous (Visualizing edges/2nd step).
-1. Set its connection start precondition to [self->selectByType(Entity)/]
+1. Set its connection start precondition to [preSource.oclIsTypeOf(Entity)/].
-1. Set its connection end precondition to [self->selectByType(Entity)/]
+1. Set its connection end precondition to [preTarget.oclIsTypeOf(Entity)/].
 1. Add an External Java Action operation under the Begin element (right click on the Begin element -> New Extension -> External Java Action)
       1. Set its Java Action Id to _"CreateRelation"_
       1. Add parameters: source, target, container (right click on the External Java Action -> New -> External Java Action Parameter)